|

 Both capabilities are necessary.
 Neither works well without accurate, live, discovery-sourced data underneath them.
 As IT operations teams take on more automation, and as audit, security, and compliance requirements tighten, the quality of that underlying data is not a nice-to-have.
 It is the foundation everything else depends on.

-Virima gives you both ADM and service mapping in one platform.
-Built on continuous automated discovery and an always-accurate CMDB, with ViVID™ overlaying live operational context onto every service map so your team can act on what they see.
+Virima gives you both ADM and service mapping in one platform — built on recurring multi-source discovery and an always-accurate CMDB, with ViVID™ overlaying live trusted runtime truth onto every service map so your team can see exactly what exists, what’s connected, and what will break before they act.

 FAQs